kawaiiDango/pano-scrobbler/instructions.md

 - or `./gradlew androidApp:assembleReleaseGithub` for the FOSS build

-- Info: the build variant "release" includes Google Play billing, Crashlytics (has opt out) and Google Play Review API as its non-free dependencies, while the build variant "releaseGithub" includes no non-free dependencies.
+- Info: the build variant "release" includes Google Play billing, Crashlytics (has opt-out) and Google Play Review API as its non-free dependencies, while the build variant "releaseGithub" includes no non-free dependencies.